Kinto/kinto/docs/api/index.rst

 | `DELETE` | :ref:`/buckets/(bucket_id)/collections/(collection_id)/records/(record_id) <record-delete>`  | :ref:`Delete a single record <record-delete>`           |
 +----------+----------------------------------------------------------------------------------------------+---------------------------------------------------------+

-Many of the listed endpoints are resource endpoints, which an be filtered, paginated and interracted as described in :ref:`resource-endpoints`.
+Buckets, Groups, Collection and Record endpoints are *resource endpoints* which can be filtered, paginated, and interacted with as described in :ref:`resource-endpoints`.

 Full reference